aff3ct/streampu/docs/index.md

-# AFF3CT-core
+# AFF3CT-core Developer Documentation

 ## Introduction

 `AFF3CT-core` is a DSEL for streaming applications written in C++.
-This document focus on explaining the basics elements of the language from the **developer point of view**.
+This documentation focus on explaining the basic elements of the language from the **developer point of view**.

 Here are the main features of `AFF3CT-core`:

 - Definition of modules, tasks and sockets (dataflow)
 - Elementary modules and tasks implementations
-- Domain Specific Embedded Language for streaming applications
 - Parallel runtime (replication, pipeline)

 The DSEL is suitable for SDR systems, video processing and more generally it